 5) Dream Big

 Salesforce has come a long way.
 The company had a humble start.
 After a couple of months, Marc Benioff had the company move into an 8,000 square-foot office.
 There were only 10 employees, and this was in 1999.
 His co-founder, who has run the engineering division since the company began, was astounded that Benioff would lease such a huge space for only 10 people.

 However, Benioff had chosen to see things the way he wanted them to be instead of the way they were.

 “We’ll be out of here before you know it,” he had said to Parker Harris.
 True to his word, one year later – despite the tech burst – they ran out of space and moved to a bigger space.

 Despite his disagreements and eventual fallout with Larry Ellison, Benioff has indicated in his book “Behind the Cloud” that they are still close friends and Larry is his mentor.
 One peculiar thing about Larry Ellison was how much he would talk about the future.
 People joked that he had his tenses confused and was not living in the present.

 Nonetheless, Marc Benioff learned so much from Larry’s outlook on life.
-Leaders are not privileged to think about now but tomorrow.
-Leaders have to see things in the present even when they are yet to happen.
+The best leaders think about tomorrow more than they think about the present.
+Leaders have to envision the future even when it is yet to happen.

 Benioff writes in his book: